-The 670km-long, upcoming Coastal GasLink Project will be operated by Coastal GasLink Pipeline.
-According to GlobalData, who tracks more than 8,000 active and developing pipelines worldwide, the onshore gas pipeline, with a maximum diameter of 48 inches, will start in British Columbia (Canada) and ends in British Columbia (Canada).
+Coastal GasLink Project is a 670km-long onshore pipeline project operated by Coastal GasLink Pipeline.
+According to GlobalData, who tracks more than 8,000 active and developing pipelines worldwide.
+This gas pipeline, with a maximum diameter of 48 inches, starts at British Columbia (Canada) and ends in British Columbia (Canada).
 Buy the profile here.

-The Coastal GasLink Project is expected to commence operations in 2023 and will be owned by TC Energy and others.
+The Coastal GasLink Project started operations in 2023 and is owned by TC Energy and others.

 The Coastal GasLink Project is associated with the 24494km NGTL System.